StuntsPT/Structure_threader/docs/install.md

 3. Install *Structure_threader*.

-    Now that you have Bioconda, installing *Structure_threader* is simple to install:
+    Now that you have Bioconda, installing *Structure_threader* is straightforward:

     ```
     $ conda create -n stenv python=3.11